ABAYA12/SQL-Data-Analysis/Chap-5-Database-Design .md

-# Day 5: Database Design - Building the Foundation
+# Chap 5: Database Design - Building the Foundation

 *By Ishmael Abayateye*
 * Remeber are explanatory words like scenarios are for Learning purposes*